05

 Read all about our visit to Ilha Deserta here.

 So a lot of the beaches are included in the Island hopping that you can read about up here.
 However, there are some beaches in Faro that are not places at secluded islands.
-And Faro has five beaches that all are worth a visit and that has something to offer.
+And Faro has five beaches that are worth a visit and that have something to offer.

 This place might be crowded during the summer when a lot of the locals go on holiday and want to cool off.
 You might also be prepared to see some shellfish gatherers during low tide.